 Teachers also had access to colleagues on official and unofficial WhatsApp groups to seek help with NewMethod.
 Teachers mentioned that they were connected to other teachers and administrators from their inspectorate through these groups.
-Teachers shared multimedia, received critiques, and could ask their peers and administrators who would ensure that the content shared was relevant for NewMethod.
+Teachers shared multimedia, received critiques, and could ask their peers and administrators questions.
+Some of these groups were moderated by the administrators who would ensure that the content shared was relevant for NewMethod.
 Teachers also received notifications from posts that acted as reminders to use the technology.
 The notifications and presence of colleagues led some teachers to prioritize WhatsApp for support with NewMethod.